Jalever/Note-taking/_posts/2019-05-14-Dive into Redux.md

 const newMiddleWareArray = middlewareArray.map(middleware => middleware(middlewareAPI));

-//At the end, the finalMiddleware will be the first middleware in the collection, so when we invoke dispatch it will call the first middleware. for(let i = newMiddleWareArray.length - 1; i >= 0; i--) {
+/*At the end, the finalMiddleware will be the first middleware in the collection, so when we invoke dispatch it will call the first middleware*/ for(let i = newMiddleWareArray.length - 1; i >= 0; i--) {
   finalMiddleware = newMiddleWareArray[i](finalMiddleware);
 }